Call For A Consultation

 • If you are concerned that you have been exposed to asbestos, contact your physician

-If you plan to do any repairs or remodeling that would disturb the insulation, hire an accredited professional to assess the vermiculite for asbestos, or assume there is asbestos.
-Normal bulk material analysis methods for other types of asbestos building materials are not sufficient for the assessment of vermiculite.
 If you wish to have testing performed, only hire a qualified industrial hygiene firm that is independent of any abatement contractor firm and that can offer all the different testing and analytical methods.
 If removal of the vermiculite is necessary, be sure the material is safely handled or removed by a qualified asbestos removal contractor and ensure that 3rd party testing is completed afterwards by a qualified industrial hygiene firm.

-Vermiculite in Home Gardening Products
+2. Vermiculite in Home Gardening Products

-Vermiculite’s spongy, lightweight, and absorbent qualities are great for horticultural purposes.
-It can be used by itself for germinating seeds, growing root cuttings, and for flower arrangements, or for wicking moisture away from stored bulbs or root crops.
-When mixed with soil, peat, or compost, it helps to maintain moisture, provide anchorage for roots, eliminate packed down soil, and allow aeration.
-In 2020, the EPA released results of an investigation into how much asbestos could be found in gardening products containing vermiculite.
-While they did find low levels of asbestos in some products, they concluded that consumers face only a minimal health risk from vermiculite in the home gardening setting.
+In 2020, the EPA released the results of an investigation into how much asbestos could be found in gardening products containing vermiculite.
+While they did find low levels of asbestos in some products, they concluded that consumers face only minimal health risk from vermiculite in the home gardening setting.
 They were more concerned about gardening products containing vermiculite in occupational settings.

-When handling vermiculite in a home gardening situation, the EPA recommends some ways to reduce risk of exposure to airborne asbestos fibers:
+When handling vermiculite in a home gardening situation, the EPA recommends some ways to reduce the risk of exposure to airborne asbestos fibers:

 • Use the vermiculite outdoors or in a well-ventilated space